prometheus/docs/content/governance.md

 * added to the list of [team members](#team-members).
 Ideally by sending a PR of their own, at least approving said PR.
 * announced on the [developers mailing list][devs] by an existing team member.
 Ideally, the new member replies in this thread.
 * added to the [GitHub organization][gh] as _Owner_.
+* optinally added to the community, junkyard, and related repositories.
 * added to the [team mailing list][team].
-* announced to CNCF via Amye Scavarda Perrin and Chris Aniszczyk, or via a role account once existing.
+* announced to CNCF.
 * given access to the shared password storage.

 ### Offboarding

 The ex-member is
 * removed from the list of [team members](#team-members).
 Ideally by sending a PR of their own, at least approving said PR.
 In case of forced removal, no approval is needed.
-* removed from the [GitHub organization][gh].
+* removed from the [GitHub organization][gh] and related organizations and repositories.
 * removed from the [team mailing list][team].
-* announced as removed to CNCF via Amye Scavarda Perrin and Chris Aniszczyk, or via a role account once existing.
+* announced as removed to CNCF.
 We will explicitly request reconfirmation of removal from CNCF.
 * removed from shared password storage.
 All passwords, API tokens, etc are cycled.
 * not allowed to call themselves an active team member any more, nor allowed to imply this to be the case.
+* added to an alumni list if they agree to it.

 If needed, we reserve the right to publicly announce removal.